syeikhanritzmy/bukapedia-project/README.md

 ## Creator

-NewsHub was coded and modified by and is maintained by [syeikhan](https://github.com/syeikhanritzmy) and [Dani](https://github.com/danisec)
+BukaPedia was coded and modified by and is maintained by [syeikhan](https://github.com/syeikhanritzmy) and [Dani](https://github.com/danisec)

 <br />